-- Students must receive pre-approval from the Mitchell Hamline Vice Dean for Academic and Faculty Affairs before beginning any independent study abroad program.
+- Students must receive pre-approval from the Mitchell Hamline Vice Dean, Academic and Faculty Affairs before beginning any independent study abroad program.
 Courses taken or completed before approval is granted will not transfer to Mitchell Hamline.

 - For your information, consult the ABA Criteria for Accepting Credit for Student Study at a Foreign Institution.